loisbaker/OceananigansLagrangianFilter.jl/README.md

 # :ocean: OceananigansLagrangianFilter.jl

 A package for offline and online filtering of simulation data from Oceananigans.jl.
-Still under development and testing - but please try it out and raise any issues, questions, or requests!

 ---
 ## 📄 Overview